czero-cc/SCAPO/README.md

 ## 🔄 Git-Friendly Updates tracking AI services in the Models folder

-SCAPO is designed for version control:
+SCAPO is designed for version control (this is only for tracking the models folder):
 ```bash
 # Check what changed
 uv run scripts/git_update.py --status